teobot/18055445-coffida-mobile-app/README.md

 ![Coffida](https://wallpaperaccess.com/full/1076692.jpg)

 ## Running
-1. Run `npm install` inside the coffida directory
+1. Run `npm install` inside the this directory
-2. Make sure that the coffida backend if running
+2. Make sure that the coffida backend is running
 3. If needed change the URL of the coffida backend inside ***/src/api/coffida.js***
-4. Run `npm start` inside this app root directory
+4. Run `npm start` inside this app root directory to run the application

 ## Building
 - Run `expo build:android` or `expo build:ios`.